 The Ancient Egyptians had many crops such as barley, figs, wheat, vegetables, grapes, pomegranates, cabbages, lettuce, onions, beans, and many, many more.

 Grain was the most important crop that the Ancient Egyptians would grow.
 Grain was used to make things such as bread and other food but even more importantly, grain and barley were used to make beer which was very popular in Ancient Egypt.
 When it was time to harvest the grain, the Egyptians would throw it in the air so that the wind would blow the chaff off of it.

-There was a time each year where the flood would come.
-After the flood, the grain would grow and it would allow farmers to be able to make food, trade and to eat good food.
+There was a time each year when the flood would come.
+After the flood, the grain would grow and it would allow farmers to be able to make food, trade, and eat good food.